How to be a productive programmer in Windows with WSL2

 Install it like any other Windows app.
-If it asks about enabling WSL2 support, just select it like in the picture below:
+If it asks about enabling WSL 2 support, just allow it like in the picture below:

 Once installed, open the Docker Desktop app and go to settings by clicking on the gear icon on the upper bar (1).
 Then, check if effectively WSL 2 support is enabled (2).
-Also, there you can disable Docker Desktop to automatically start when you log in to Windows, or to send usage statistics if you want.
+If you want, you can also disable Docker Desktop to automatically start when you log in to Windows, or to send usage statistics, from this settings page.

 If you have more than one Linux distribution installed on WSL 2, you may want to enable Docker for them as well.
 To do so, just go